-Hunger Strike is a form of non-violence resistance and Tibetan Youth Congress has organized events of Hunger strike over the past years.
-Hunger strike is a Mass Peoples Movement and is admittedly a desperate but a non-violent tactic by Tibetans who can see no indication that China intends to reverse its course in Tibet.
-Following are the events of hunger strike organized by Tibetan Youth Congress across the world till date.
+Hunger Strike is a form of non-violence resistance and Tibetan Youth Congress has organized events of the Hunger strike over the past years.
+The hunger strike is a Mass Peoples Movement and is admittedly a desperate but a non-violent tactic by Tibetans who can see no indication that China intends to reverse its course in Tibet.
+Following are the events of the hunger strike organized by the Tibetan Youth Congress across the world to date.

 The seven hunger strikes include six males and one female.